-SHA was awarded the FY2019 Family Self-Sufficiency (FSS) Grant in the amount of \$118,651.
-Last year's grant amount was \$105,332.
+SHA was awarded level funding for the FY2020 Family Self-Sufficiency (FSS) Grant in the amount of \$118,651.
 This grant covers the salaries for the Public Housing and Housing Choice Voucher Program FSS Coordinators.
+In addition, SHA received the FY2020 Resident Opportunities and Self-Sufficiency Program Grant in the amount of \$183,000.
+This grant covers the salary, administrative costs, and training of a Service Coordinator for three years.